-The above sites will only be released during the plan period if it can be demonstrated through the submission of robust evidence that there is an identified housing need for their early release.
+The above site will only be released during the plan period if it can be demonstrated through the submission of robust evidence that there is an identified housing need for their early release.

-Development on these sites will be expected to comply with other relevant policies in the Plan including H5, IN1 and IN3.
+Development on this site will be expected to comply with other relevant policies in the Plan including H5, IN1 and IN3.